 Core services to study:

 - EC2 – As the most fundamental compute service offered by AWS, you should know about EC2 inside out.

 - Elastic Load Balancer – Load balancing is very important for a highly available system.
-Study about the different types of ELBs, and the features each of them supports.
+Study the different types of ELBs, and the features each of them supports.

-- Auto Scaling – Study what services in AWS can be auto scaled, what triggers scaling, and how auto scaling increases/decreases the number of instances.
+- Auto Scaling – Study what services in AWS can be auto-scaled, what triggers scaling, and how auto scaling increases/decreases the number of instances.

 - Route 53 – Study the different types of records in Route 53.
 Study also the different routing policies.
 Know what hosted zones and domains are.